open5e/open5e/content/srd/Spellcasting/spell-descriptions.md

 A creature enlisted to join your group counts as a member of it, receiving a full share of experience points awarded.

 #### Planar Binding

-> *5th-­level abjuration*
->
+##### 5th level abjuration

-> **Casting Time:** 1 hour
+**Casting Time:** 1 hour

->
-> **Range:** 60 feet
+**Range:** 60 feet

->
-> **Components:** V, S, M (a jewel worth at least 1,000 gp, which the
+**Components:** V, S, M (a jewel worth at least 1,000 gp, which the spell consumes)

-> spell consumes)
->
-> **Duration:** 24 hours
+**Duration:** 24 hours

 With this spell, you attempt to bind a celestial, an elemental, a fey, or a fiend to your service.
 The creature must be within range for the entire casting of the spell.
-(Typically, the creature is first summoned into the center of an inverted *magic circle* in order to keep it trapped while this spell is cast.)
+(Typically, the creature is first summoned into the center of an inverted magic circle in order to keep it trapped while this spell is cast.)
 At the completion of the casting, the target must make a Charisma saving throw.
 On a failed save, it is bound to serve you for the duration.
 If the creature was summoned or created by another spell, that spell’s duration is extended to match the duration of this spell.

 A bound creature must follow your instructions to the best of its ability.
 You might command the creature to accompany you on an